user0706/Transcriptor/README.md

 <br>There is a possibility to define a certain topic of dialogue.
 This is possible by entering the topic in the field provided for that. *(Initially, the topic was not defined)*
 <br>**Language**
 <br>English is the initial language.
 So if the dialogue is in English, no additional initialization is required.
-You can also change the desired language by entering the [code](https://cloud.google.com/translate/docs/languages) for that language in the **language** input field.
+<br>You can also change the desired language by entering the [code](https://cloud.google.com/translate/docs/languages) for that language in the **language** input field.
 <br>In order to apply the desired settings, it is necessary to confirm with the Apply button.

 **Rule**